tgogos/Helpers/Neo4j/README.md

 -   **Exercise 2.6**: Display more user-friendly headers in the table.

         MATCH (m:Movie) RETURN m.title AS `movie title`, m.released AS released, m.tagline AS tagLine

+## Exercise 3: Filtering queries using relationships (Overview)

+In the previous exercise, you have filtered what nodes and properties are returned from a query based upon a value of a property for a node.

+In this exercise, you will write queries that filter the nodes and property values that are returned based upon the relationships between nodes.
+You will first use an anonymous node to specify a filter based upon a node's specific relationship to other nodes.
+Then you will write a query that selects data based upon any relationship between nodes.
+Next, you will write a Cypher query to return information about the relationships between nodes.
+Finally, you will write a query to return property values for the relationships between nodes.

+-   **Exercise 3.1:** Display the schema of the database.

+        CALL db.schema()

+-   **Exercise 3.2**: Retrieve all people who wrote the movie *Speed Racer*.

+        MATCH (p:Person)-[:WROTE]->(:Movie {title: 'Speed Racer'}) RETURN p.name

+-   **Exercise 3.3**: Retrieve all movies that are connected to the person, *Tom Hanks*.

+        MATCH (m:Movie)<--(:Person {name: 'Tom Hanks'}) RETURN m.title

+-   **Exercise 3.4:** Retrieve information about the relationships *Tom Hanks* had with the set of movies retrieved earlier.

+        MATCH (m:Movie)-[rel]-(:Person {name: 'Tom Hanks'}) RETURN m.title, type(rel)

+-   **Exercise 3.5:** Retrieve information about the roles that *Tom Hanks* acted in.

+        MATCH (m:Movie)-[rel:ACTED_IN]-(:Person {name: 'Tom Hanks'}) RETURN m.title, rel.roles